GeorgeSchiro/GoPcBackup/README.md

     overall UI and a responsive process timer UI.
 You can increase this value if you are concerned that the timer UI is using too much CPU while waiting.

+-PreviousBackupDevicesMissing=False

+    This is the True or False "Devices Missing" status of the previous backup run.
+If True, at least one external device was missing when the backup ran.

 -PreviousBackupOk= NO DEFAULT VALUE

     This is the True or False "Ok" status of the previous backup / cleanup run.